benji6/virtual-audio-graph/README.md

 virtualAudioGraph.update({
   0: ['oscillator', 'output'], // output is a reserved value for virtual-audio-graph destination
-  1: ['gain', {key: 0, destination: 'frequency'}, params: {gain: 10}], // connecting to the frequency AudioParam of the oscillator above
+  1: ['gain', {key: 0, destination: 'frequency'}, {gain: 10}], // connecting to the frequency AudioParam of the oscillator above
   2: ['oscillator', 1, {type: 'triangle', frequency: 1}], // connect to node key 1 (gain node above)
 });